oshaiuche/nmap-scapy-labs/nmap/port-scanning.md

 Service and version detection helps identify outdated or vulnerable services.
 The additional data gathered supports deeper security analysis and risk assessment.

+2. Service Enumeration on SMB Ports

+  Service Enumeration on SMB (Server Message Block) ports, primarily TCP 139 and TCP 445, is the process of gathering information about shared resources, users, and potential vulnerabilities on a target system.

+  **command**

+  nmap -A -p139,445 10.6.6.23

+  Explanation

+  This command performs an advanced scan on SMB-related ports.
+  It detects running services, attempts OS identification, and runs default Nmap scripts to gather additional information from the target.

+  Command Breakdown

+  -A → [Aggressive scanning] Enables OS detection, script scanning, and traceroute

+  -p 139,445 → Targets SMB ports (NetBIOS and SMB)

+  10.6.6.23 → Target IP address

+  Result

+ The scan returned information about the services running on ports 139 and 445.

+ Result Explanation

+SMB services can reveal valuable system and network information.
+Enumerating these ports helps identify potential misconfigurations or security weaknesses.